Writing Historical Fiction with Hannah Kent

 - The components that make up a historical fiction manuscript (character, plot, dialogue, place and structure)

-Until 12 February KYD Members receive a $50 discount on this course and all other KYD workshops.
+KYD Members receive a 10% discount on this course and all other KYD online courses throughout the year.
 Become a member here, or contact [email protected] for more information.

-Want to buy a workshop for a friend?
+Want to buy a course for a friend?
 Purchase a gift voucher here.

 Your Instructor